Mastering Linear Equations in One Variable Questions on the SAT

 Decimal and Percentage Conversion

-Convert decimals to fractions or percentages if it makes the equation simpler or more understandable.
+Convert decimals to fractions or percentages if it makes the equation simpler.

 Complete Example